 The Santa Clara County Housing Authority (SCCHA) owns and controls more than 2,600 affordable housing units, referred to as the agency's housing portfolio.
-Our Real Estate Services Department oversees all phases: real estate acquisition and development, asset management, property management, resident services, affiliate management and facilities repair/improvements.
-In addition, the Real Estate Services Department manages the agency's office location at 505 W. Julian Street in San José.
+Our Development and Asset Management Teams oversee all phases: real estate acquisition and development, asset management, property management, resident services, affiliate management and facilities repair/improvements.

-The Real Estate Services Department reports its activities monthly to the SCCHA Board of Commissioners.
+The Development and Asset Management Teams report their activities monthly to the SCCHA Board of Commissioners.

 Ownership and Affiliate Management